 Treatment involves drinking plenty of safe fluids and sometimes taking antidiarrheal drugs or antibiotics.

-(See also Gastroenteritis Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+(See also Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more .)

 The following symptoms of traveler's diarrhea can occur in any combination and with any degree of severity:

 These symptoms begin 12 to 72 hours after ingesting contaminated food or water.
 Vomiting, headache, and muscle pain are particularly common in infections caused by norovirus.
+Rarely, diarrhea is bloody.
 Most cases are mild and disappear without treatment within 3 to 5 days.

 Travelers should eat only in restaurants with a reputation for safety and should not consume any food or beverages from street vendors.
 Cooked foods that are still hot when served are generally safe.
 Salads containing uncooked vegetables or fruit and salsa left on the table in open containers should be avoided.
 Any fruit should be peeled by the traveler.
 Travelers should drink only bottled carbonated beverages or beverages made with water that has been boiled.
 Even ice cubes should be made with water that has been boiled.
 Buffets and fast food restaurants pose an increased risk of infection.

-Preventive antibiotics are recommended only for people who are particularly susceptible to the consequences of traveler’s diarrhea, such as those whose immune system is impaired.
-The antibiotics most commonly recommended are ciprofloxacin and azithromycin.
+Preventive antibiotics are recommended only for people who are particularly susceptible to the consequences of traveler’s diarrhea, such as those whose immune system is impaired, those who have inflammatory bowel disease, those who have HIV, those who have received an organ transplant, and those who have severe heart or kidney disease.
+The antibiotic most commonly recommended is rifaximin.